New packing systems may help with the coming new world of domestic travel

-Last weekend, I got sucked into YouTube watching packing videos.
+Last weekend, I got sucked into YouTube watching packing system videos.
 There are sure a lot of them and oodles of time can be wasted watching them all.
-After watching for a while, I selected these as offering different systems for packing.
+After watching for a while, I selected these packing systems as offering different approaches to packing.
 I hope you enjoy watching these between heading out to get your second vaccination and making plans for a return to normalcy.

 For me, this was a new way to pack that actually works.
-Watch them pack 16 garments in a 22-inch carry-on bag.
+Watch these two travel experts pack 16 garments in a 22-inch carry-on bag.
 The secret is folding clothing then alternating and layering them.
 Ingenious.
 You can go on a two-week trip and never wear the same combination of clothes.

 More tips.
 Pack socks in shoes.
 Roll socks.
 Wrap shoes in hotel shower caps.
 Use binder clips to keep headphone cords untangled and to protect razors.
 Pack emergency cash away.
 Take an empty water bottle.
 You get the idea.
 Watch and learn.